2021 Novak Djokovic tennis season: US Open

 Djokovic entered the tournament in contention for the Grand Slam, a feat in men's singles tennis achieved only by Don Budge in 1938 and Rod Laver in 1962 and 1969.
 Djokovic won in four sets against Holger Rune and against Tallon Griekspoor in straight sets.
 He then proceeded to lose the first set and win the subsequent three in each of his next three matches, against Nishikori, Jenson Brooksby, and Berrettini.
 He then defeated Zverev in five sets in the semifinals.
 Djokovic then lost in the final to Medvedev in straight sets, ending his Grand Slam bid.

 European indoor hard court season

 Paris Masters

 Djokovic played in men's doubles, partnering Krajinovic.
 They won in the first round, but lost the next round in straight sets.

-In singles, Djokovic defeated Marton Fucsovics in 3 sets, and advanced to the quarter finals after a walkover by Gael Monfils in the Round of 16.
+In singles, Djokovic defeated Márton Fucsovics in 3 sets, and advanced to the quarter-finals after a walkover by Gaël Monfils in the Round of 16.
 He won the semifinals against Hubert Hurkacz in three sets in the semifinals, securing the year-end No. 1 ranking for a record seventh time.
 In the final, he avenged his US Open final loss by beating Medvedev in three sets, winning a record-extending sixth Paris Masters title, and a record 37th Masters title overall.